Backtesting The Pullback Strategy On SPY

 While the pullback trade setups did not beat this absolute profit performance, they did outperform the buy & hold strategy when we compare the profit results on a risk-weighted basis.
 In the table below we compare the results for the optimal trading strategy with buy & hold:

-From this table we can see the Net Adjusted return is 3x as high as for the buy & hold strategy.
+From this table, we can see the Net Adjusted return is 3x as high as for the buy & hold strategy.
 The maximum trade drawdown of the pullback strategy is also less than half the MDD of the buy & hold strategy.

 Conclusion